naveensanjula975/DevSearch/README.md

 ## Django REST framework

-Install using pip, including any optional packages you want...
+Install using `pip`, including any optional packages you want...

 ```
 pip install djangorestframework